 We recommend whey to anyone looking for a complete protein that can help with satiety, weight management, lean muscle development, and athletic performance and recovery.

 As the name suggests, plant protein powders are protein powders that come from plants.
 While there are soy proteins, rice proteins and hemp proteins, plant protein powders are usually a blend of a few types, like pumpkin seed and pea proteins, in order to make them complete sources of protein that can fulfill the same dietary needs as whey protein.
+Here at Care/of our plant protein contains a unique blend of pea protein, pumpkin seed protein, and hemp protein.

 Given its sources, plant protein is ideal for vegans and vegetarians who are looking for a complete source of protein without having to compromise their diet.
 Since many different plants are cultivated for plant powders, you can pick and choose which one might work best for you based on the sources.
 Like whey protein, plant protein tastes great mixed into a smoothie or a shake!